bscotch/spritely/README.md

-In order to correct your sprite subimages, they must be organized into one folder per sprite, each containing the subimages making up that sprite as immediate PNG children. **All subimages must have the exact same dimensions.**
+In order to correct your sprite subimages, they must be organized into one folder per sprite, each containing the subimages making up that sprite as immediate PNG children.

+By default, it is assumed that all subimages of a sprite should have identical dimensions, and errors will be thrown if that isn't true.
+You can bypass this assumption via the CLI or programmatic use of Spritely.

 For example, you might have a sprite called `enemy` with three subimages to create a run cycle.
 You would save these like this: